Food Banks: Reducing Stigma & Doing More with Less

 The warehouse manager at a branch of a nationwide network of food banks learned that their clients were unhappy about one aspect of their service, that volunteer staff routinely write the expiration date on the top of tinned goods.
 Shipping an out-of-date product is considered a major failure, so dating the top of tins was seen as the best way to prevent this.

-Their clients, however, had a very different perception of this.
+Their clients, however, had a very different perception.
 A common reaction to using a food bank service is one of embarrassment.
 Likely based on having to admit the need for support in providing food for themselves and their families.
 This is despite millions of people in the UK being in a similar position.
 The usual practice of writing dates on tins leaves their client with a visible mark that identifies their reliance on a food bank.

-"The improvements have not only made our warehouse more efficient but have also empowered staff to take ownership of change and to gain motivation from their achievements.
-The skills and techniques learned from this continue to be shared among team members, who are now actively suggesting further process improvements.
-This culture of continuous improvement is helping our warehouse run more smoothly and efficiently, and our volunteers to gain satisfaction and enthusiasm from their participation."
+"The improvements have not only made our warehouse more efficient but have also empowered staff to take ownership of change and to gain motivation from their achievements."

 Lean Six Sigma: Community-Driven Process Improvement